-Certain new accounting standards, amendments to standards and interpretations have been published that are not mandatory for 30 June 2024 reporting periods and have not been early adopted by the Company.
-None of these are expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+Certain amendments to accounting standards and interpretations have been published that are not mandatory for 30 June 2025 reporting periods and have not been early adopted by the Company.
+These amendments are not expected to have a material impact on the Company in the current or future reporting periods and on foreseeable future transactions.